camilocorreao/promusica/content/en/_index.md

 cards:
 - title: Guitar lessons
   img: /img/gitarrenunterricht.jpg
-  text: I offer lessons for beginners to advanced students and teach techniques, exercises, daily routines, and an extensive repertoire.
-The proMúsica Studio offers a number of ways to improve your skills, including recording options, great acoustics, and an extremely quiet classroom.
-Come and start your guitar adventure at proMúsica Studio!!
+  text: At proMúsica Studio, we provide lessons for everyone from beginner to advanced guitarists.
+Our teaching methods include techniques, exercises, daily routines and an extensive repertoire.
+We have all the tools you need to improve your skills, such as recording options, excellent acoustics and a peaceful classroom atmosphere.
+Start your guitar journey today with proMúsica Studio!
   btn:
-    text: Buchen
+    text: Book a class
     url: https://promusica.zohobookings.com/#/customer/gitarrenunterricht/
 - title: Podcast or recording
   img: /img/placeholder2.jpg